AngeloKandah/DuplicateTabCloser/README.md

 ### Exclusions

 The exclusions allows for the user to be able to decide what they want the extension to ignore.
 The exclusions supports regex so you can have specific exclusions and the tabs that meet the criteria will be ignored from being closed if a duplicate is detected.

----

-## Installation

-1. Clone this repo `git clone https://github.com/AngeloKandah/DuplicateTabCloser.git` into a folder of your choice.
-2. Make sure you are in that folder in your cli.
-2. Install Dependencies `npm install`.
-3. Build the project `npm run build`.
-4. After this is installed, you will produce a /dist folder.
-5. Then go to chrome://extensions/ and click `load unpacked` and point it to that dist folder.